cimentadaj/Rseminars/README.md

 ## RonR!
 First Seminar Series

 The RonR!
-Seminar Series are a series of seminars that were taught at Pompeu Fabra University in April-May 2016.
-This repository contains all the R scripts, presentations and exercises used for each separate session.
-Anyone interested in using these exercises can download the swirl exercises from the session links.
+Seminar Series is an interactive R course aimed at students who want to learn R. They were first created as a set of exercises for a series of lectures given in April-May 2016 in Pompeu Fabra University.
+These exercises have evolved to stand on their own and can now be accessed by following the tutorial [here](https://github.com/cimentadaj/Rseminars/tree/master/RonR_Second_Seminar).

 **Seminar 1.
 An overview of the strengths of R**